ithic/contentful-hugo/README.md

 * actually traverse the object graph returned from Contentful in order to intelligently handle object links
 * check if files exist and skip writing if they do
+* provide an actual entry point for use in a build pipeline